-Having viewed all the major exhibitions in Paris during 2021 we feel, without hesitation, your top priority should be to view Icons of Modern Art featuring The Morozov Collection from Russia at the Fondation Louis Vuitton.
-From September 22, 2021 through April 3, 2022, one may see 200 masterpieces of modern art from the collection of Mikhail and Ivan Morozov (two brothers born in Moscow in 1870 and 1871, respectively) including three wonderful landscapes (below) by Alfred Sisley (1839 — 1899).
+Having viewed all the major exhibitions in Paris over the past five years, we feel privileged to have viewed Icons of Modern Art featuring The Morozov Collection from Russia at the Fondation Louis Vuitton.
+From September 2021 through April 2022, this once-in-a-lifetime exhibition featured 200 masterpieces of modern art from the collection of Mikhail and Ivan Morozov (two brothers born in Moscow in 1870 and 1871, respectively) including three wonderful landscapes (below) by Alfred Sisley (1839 — 1899).

 The Morozov Collection — Alfred Sisley

-This exhibition in Paris marks the first time the Morozov Collection, established between 1889 and 1914, has traveled outside of Russia.
-We begin with a focus on landscapes because in their youth the Morozov brothers took courses in landscape painting, so they understood the challenges of working with oil paint.
-That experience certainly informed their taste in fine art, as evidenced by the paintings of Claude Monet (1840 — 1926).
+This exhibition in Paris marked the first time the Morozov Collection, established between 1889 and 1914, traveled outside of Russia.
+We begin with a focus on landscapes because in their youth the Morozov brothers took courses in landscape painting; therefore, they understood the challenges of working with oil paint.
+That experience certainly informed their taste in fine art, as evidenced by these paintings by Claude Monet (1840 — 1926).

 Claude Monet in the Show